Unleash/unleash/website/docs/topics/feature-flags/feature-flag-best-practices.md

 5. Documentation and Training:

-   * Onboarding and Training: The entire feature flag solution, including API, UI, and SDKs, requires clear and comprehensive documentation, along with easy-to-understand examples, i order to simplify the onboarding process for new developers.
+   * Onboarding and Training: The entire feature flag solution, including API, UI, and SDKs, requires clear and comprehensive documentation, along with easy-to-understand examples, to simplify the onboarding process for new developers.
 It also supports the ongoing training of new team members, ensuring that everyone can effectively use the feature flagging solution.